informaticon/pb-exception-framework/README.md

 ### Translation / Customisation

 The idea is not to change EXF classes directly, but to use an adapter object to override certain behaviour.
-For this, you have to implement an adapter class derived from `u_exf_application_adapter` and register it during application startup:
+To do this, you need to implement an adapter class derived from `u_exf_application_adapter` and register it during application startup:

 ```powerbuilder
 // open() event, after gu_e = create u_exf_error_manager